fierykylo/DSA/README.md

-Ahhh got it 🐉 — thanks for clarifying!
-Let’s fix that so your README screams **C-first** instead of C++.
-I’ll make it professional but still approachable:

----

 # 🚀 Data Structures & Algorithms (DSA)

 👋 Hi, I’m **Aarush** — a student passionate about **problem-solving, coding, and computer science fundamentals**.